tabatkins/kdlpy/README.md

 ### ParseFragment

-	`kdl.ParseFragment` is passed to your custom converters, specified in `kdl.ParseConfig.tags`,
-	giving you direct access to the input characters before any additional processing was done on them.
+`kdl.ParseFragment` is passed to your custom converters, specified in `kdl.ParseConfig.tags`, giving you direct access to the input characters before any additional processing was done on them.
 This is useful, for example,
 to handle numeric types
 that might have lost precision in the normal parse.

-	It exposes a `.fragment` property,
-	containing the raw text of the value
+It exposes a `.fragment` property, containing the raw text of the value
 (after the tag, if any).

-	It also exposes a `.error(str)` method,
-	which takes a custom error message
-	and returns a `kdl.ParseError`
-	with the `ParseFragment`'s location already built in.
+It also exposes a `.error(str)` method, which takes a custom error message and returns a `kdl.ParseError` with the `ParseFragment`'s location already built in, ready for you to `raise`.
-	This should be called if your conversion fails for any reason.
+This should be used if your conversion fails for any reason, so your errors look the same as native parse errors.

 ## Customizing Printing